 This includes our underwriting and investment portfilios and leveraging our supplier partnerships to drive innovation and develop products to support the transition.
 Emissions in our supply chain (scope 3) include ALL of the activities building into and following on from the insurance policy e.g. suppliers client emissions, risk modelling, brokers.

+Sustainability is a priority area for MS Amlin Underwriting Limited.
 We are well placed to support, influence and enable our clients through transition by drawing on our deep underwriting expertise.

 - We feel net zero 2050 is more likely to be achieved in an affordable, equitable and rational way through decarbonisation of the existing global fossil fuel infrastructure whilst transitioning to more sustainable low carbon alternatives.

-- We are committed to the sectors that we specialize in and recognize that the world still needs oil and gas today; we are also aware that there are stark differences in the directions in which clients are currently headed.
+- We are committed to the sectors that we specialise in and recognize that the world still needs oil and gas today; we are also aware that there are stark differences in the directions in which clients are currently headed.

 - We believe in using our unique relationships with our clients and detailed knowledge of their businesses to promote and accelerate their net zero journeys so we can achieve our goal of net zero 2050.